The Punisher (2004) - Fair or Foul Review

 It's a little ironic, considering the fact that Travolta was probably the biggest name attached to this movie, yet his role does the most damage to its enjoyment.
 It's not entirely his fault, though.
 The role itself is not great, which might be why he didn't try very hard.

-It's not just his impact on the imaginary crime world, or lack thereof, his personality is also really weird for this type of character.
+It's not just his impact on the imaginary crime world or lack thereof, his personality is also really weird for this type of character.
 In order to run a crime syndicate and have a bunch of guys work under you, there has to be something to buy the henchmen's loyalty.
 If it's money, this guy doesn't have a lot and is foolish enough to keep it in one place within the US, which the Punisher manages to screw up.
 If money isn't it, typically it's fear and power.
 Well, we've established that his power is somewhat limited, so maybe it's fear.

 Except he's not scary.
 He has a happy marriage with his wife, where he'll do anything she asks.
 He adores their sons and reminisces about one in particular about how he helped dress his boy till he was a teenager like a sensitive family man.
-When one of his sons is killed in a botched sting operation that involves the Frank Castle, he seeks vengeance, but his wife is the one who demands that Frank Castle's entire, extended family is murdered.
+When one of his sons is killed in a botched sting operation that involves Frank Castle, he seeks vengeance, but his wife is the one who demands that Frank Castle's entire, extended family is murdered.
 She doesn't just a single loved one dead, she wants the whole Castle lineage wiped out, as though her son was so special, and her obedient husband obliges her.
 She is more menacing than he is.
 Yet, she's barely in the movie after this.

 I am so bored...